10UWP/The-Cognitive-and-ML-List/README.md

 [mlpack](https://github.com/mlpack/mlpack) mlpack: a scalable C++ machine learning library - mlpack is an intuitive, fast, scalable C++ machine learning library, meant to be a machine learning analog to LAPACK.
 It aims to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.
 The mlpack website can be found at http://www.mlpack.org and contains numerous tutorials and extensive documentation.

+[Deep Neural Networks as a Service](https://github.com/claritylab/djinn) - Deep Neural Networks (DNNs) as a Service http://www.djinn.clarity-lab.org - DjiNN and Tonic is a Deep Neural Network (DNN) based web-service to execute DNN inference.
+[Tonic Suite](http://djinn.clarity-lab.org/tonic-suite/) is a suite of 7 applications that use the service.
+Tonic Suite includes image, speech, and natural language processing applications that use a common DNN backend as their machine learning component.
+DjiNN and Tonic is developed by Clarity Lab at the University of Michigan.

+[ConvNetJS](https://github.com/karpathy/convnetjs) - Deep Learning in Javascript.
+Train Convolutional Neural Networks (or ordinary ones) in your browser.
+[ConvNetJS](http://cs.stanford.edu/people/karpathy/convnetjs/) is a Javascript implementation of Neural networks, together with nice browser-based demos.
+It currently supports:
+-    Common Neural Network modules (fully connected layers, non-linearities)
+-    Classification (SVM/Softmax) and Regression (L2) cost functions
+-    Ability to specify and train Convolutional Networks that process images
+-    An experimental Reinforcement Learning module, based on Deep Q Learning

+[ConvNetSharp](https://github.com/cbovar/ConvNetSharp) C# port of ConvNetJS.
+You can use ConvNetSharp to train and evaluate convolutional neural networks (CNN).

+[mxnet](https://github.com/dmlc/mxnet) Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Scala, Go, Javascript and more http://mxnet.io - MXNet is a deep learning framework designed for both efficiency and flexibility.
+It allows you to mix the flavours of symbolic programming and imperative programming to maximize efficiency and productivity.
+In its core, a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
+A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
+The library is portable and lightweight, and it scales to multiple GPUs and multiple machines.
+MXNet is also more than a deep learning project.
+It is also a collection of blue prints and guidelines for building deep learning system, and interesting insights of DL systems for hackers.

+[Neon](https://github.com/NervanaSystems/neon) Fast, scalable, easy-to-use Python based Deep Learning Framework by Nervana™ http://neon.nervanasys.com/ - neon is Nervana's Python based Deep Learning framework and achieves the fastest performance on modern deep neural networks such as AlexNet, VGG and GoogLeNet.
+Designed for ease-of-use and extensibility.
+-    Tutorials and iPython notebooks to get users started with using neon for deep learning.
+-    Support for commonly used layers: convolution, RNN, LSTM, GRU, BatchNorm, and more.
+-    Model Zoo contains pre-trained weights and example scripts for start-of-the-art models, including: VGG, Reinforcement learning, Deep Residual Networks, Image Captioning, Sentiment analysis, and more.
+-    Swappable hardware backends: write code once and then deploy on CPUs, GPUs, or Nervana hardware
+- [neon course](https://github.com/NervanaSystems/neon_course) contains several jupyter notebooks to help users learn to use neon, our deep learning framework.
+For more information, see our documentation and our API.
+- [aeon](https://github.com/NervanaSystems/aeon) module for data loading and transforming
+- [ModelZoo](https://github.com/NervanaSystems/ModelZoo) contains a number of standard deep learning models that can be run with the neon libraries.

+[Lasagne](https://github.com/Lasagne/Lasagne) Lightweight library to build and train neural networks in [Theano](http://www.deeplearning.net/software/theano/) http://lasagne.readthedocs.org/  Lasagne is a lightweight library to build and train neural networks in Theano.
+Its main features are:
+-    Supports feed-forward networks such as Convolutional Neural Networks (CNNs), recurrent networks including Long Short-Term Memory (LSTM), and any combination thereof
+-    Allows architectures of multiple inputs and multiple outputs, including auxiliary classifiers
+-    Many optimization methods including Nesterov momentum, RMSprop and ADAM
+-    Freely definable cost function and no need to derive gradients due to Theano's symbolic differentiation
+-    Transparent support of CPUs and GPUs due to Theano's expression compiler

+[Theano](https://github.com/Theano/Theano) Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+It can use GPUs and perform efficient symbolic differentiation. http://www.deeplearning.net/software/theano

 [Pipeline.IO](https://github.com/fluxcapacitor/pipeline) Real-time, End-to-End, Advanced Analytics and Machine Learning Recommendation Pipeline http://pipeline.io

 [Apache Hadoop](https://github.com/apache/hadoop) For the latest information about Hadoop, please visit our website at: http://hadoop.apache.org/core/ and our wiki, at:  http://wiki.apache.org/hadoop/